The History of the Main Street Fairness Act—Where Is It Now?

 The 1992 U.S. Supreme Court case Quill Corp. v.
-North Dakota (504 U.S. 298) set the precedent requiring that sellers must pay sales tax only if they had a physical presence in the state.
-The Court also said that only Congress had the power to require out-of-state sellers to collect sales taxes.
+North Dakota (504 U.S. 298) set a precedent requiring that sellers must pay sales tax only if they had "nexus" in a state—legalese for a physical presence there.
+It was generally accepted that this meant they had either property or employees located within the state.

 Which States Would This Affect?

-It Does Not Create a New Tax
+The Bill Wouldn't Create a New Tax for Consumers

-The most important thing about this bill might be what it doesn't change.
-It doesn't result in a new tax on consumers.
+The most important thing about this bill was what it didn't change.
+It wouldn't result in a new tax on consumers.
 They're already responsible for remitting sales taxes for online and catalog purchases even if the retailer doesn't make any effort to collect the money.
-And who among us dutifully sends in sale tax on online purchases when no one asks us for it?
+And who among us dutifully sends in sale tax on online purchases when no one asks us or bills us for it?

-The only thing this bill does is give states the ability to require online retailers to collect and remit sales taxes instead of leaving it up to the consumer.

-Of course, if we haven't been paying sales tax and online merchants begin to collect it, consumers are bound to feel the resulting pinch.
+The only thing this bill would have done was give states the ability to require online retailers to collect and remit sales taxes instead of leaving it up to the consumer.
+But, of course, if we haven't been paying sales taxes and online merchants begin to collect it, consumers are bound to feel the resulting pinch.

 It Would Not Obligate Retailers to Pay Other Taxes